zendframework/zf2-documentation/docs/languages/en/modules/zendservice.amazon.ec2.windows-instance.rst

 - **s3Prefix** The prefix you want to assign to the *AMI* on S3

 - **uploadExpiration** The expiration of the upload policy.
 Amazon recommends 12 hours or longer.
-This is based in nubmer of minutes.
+This is based in number of minutes.
 Default is 1440 minutes (24 hours)

-``bundle()`` returns a multi-demential array that contains instanceId, bundleId, state, startTime, updateTime, progress s3Bucket and s3Prefix.
+``bundle()`` returns a multi-dimensional array that contains instanceId, bundleId, state, startTime, updateTime, progress s3Bucket and s3Prefix.

 .. code-block:: php